YashKalia/GoGreenServer/doc/reports/sprint-reviews/sprint01-review.md

 So far it appears we've resolved this issue.

 ### Problem 2: Lacking communication
-We felt like our communication was lacking
+We felt like our communication was lacking.

 We aimed to improve it this week.